KelvinTegelaar/CIPP/docs/user/security/index.md

 ## Notifications and security advisories

-We report any security notification via the Github notification and advisory system.
+We report any security notification via the GitHub notification and advisory system.
 Sponsors that are hosted will also receive a notification in case a major bug has been found.

 ## Bounties and Rewards